matthewwall/weert/data_model.md

 # Data model used by WeeRT
 The following describes the data model used by WeeRT.

+The general model is that a platform holds a number of instruments, each with their own data stream.

+The MongoDB data model largely mirrors this.

 # Platform
 A platform is a group of instruments that have a location in common.
 This might be a stationary location, such as an industrial siting, or a mobile location, such as a vehicle or boat.